adhinnnugroho/adhinnnugroho/README.md

 ## 🌟 Recent Projects:

-- **[Bayar](https://github.com/adhinnnugroho/BAYAR)** - Bayar is a finance application that I developed to learn Vite.js and React.js.
-This application is used to pay school tuition and allowances.
 - **[Bank Runtah: Waste Bank Management System](https://github.com/adhinnnugroho/BANK-RUNTAH)** - Bank Runtah is a waste bank management application that I rewrote using Next.js.
 It helps users manage waste collection, track recycling statistics, and promotes environmental awareness.

 ## 📺 Interactive Demos: